 How I learned: My parents came from Germany, bringing their love of food and cooking with them.
 In southern Ontario, Canada where I grew up, our backyard was a mini farm and orchard, with row upon row of fruits and vegetables.
-We may have lived in suburbia, but that didn’t stop my parents from having a chicken coop, making sausages, smoking fish in an outdoor smokehouse, having oak barrels of homemade wine in the basement, and pantry shelves filled with glass mason jars of preserved fruit and veggies to get us through several winters.
+We may have lived in suburbia, but that didn’t stop my parents from having a chicken coop, making sausages, smoking fish in an outdoor smokehouse, having oak barrels of homemade wine in the basement, and keeping pantry shelves filled with glass mason jars of preserved fruit and veggies to get us through several winters.
 Considering that my mom made me wear a dirndl (traditional German folk dress) to school (mortifying when you are eight years old and living in a Canadian city!), the chickens were a walk in the park.
 They (my parents, not the chickens) went on to run a successful Bed and Breakfast, and truly, their guests were there for the food and good company!

-Results: My mom taught us well- my sister went on to attend cooking school, and I cook for crowds upwards of 40 or 50 every week where I volunteer, with joy.
+Results: My mom taught us well- my sister went on to attend cooking school, and I cook with joy for crowds upwards of 40 or 50 every week where I volunteer.
 In a major part, this blog is a tribute to my mother, her skills, and the recipes and dishes of her homeland.
 So you will often find German and European slants to many of my recipes, as I try to ensure that her influence on us isn’t forgotten.

 My first apron had lemons on it, hence the name of this blog!
 Making a pie is my happy place.
 My taste in music has gotten more adulty, so now while I’m cooking, I’m serenaded by some great jazz and 40’s standards in addition to the classic 80’s soundtrack of my youth.
 If you don’t find me in my kitchen I’m probably at the farmers markets, the neighbourhood fruit and veg shops, the ethnic boutiques, and even foraging in the forest for new (and yet really old) prizes to cook up.
 The idea of trying something brand new and foreign excites me.
 I have an insatiable curiosity.
 I can get giddy discussing or discovering a new spice, herb, or dish.
 Chatting with Grandmas, Nonnas, Omas, and other safe-keepers of recipes long retired is a passion.